-Therefore, it is necessary to invest in the development of new technologies and their use to promote not only the automation of processes, but also the creation of mechanisms that promote interaction and collaboration between companies.
-In this vein, the use of cooperative platforms such as business associations should be encouraged, because of their role in channeling the resources of social capital in favor of the absorption capacity of new knowledge and the innovative performance of companies.
+Therefore, it is necessary to invest in the development of new technologies and their use to promote not only the automation of processes, but also the creation and development of mechanisms that promote interaction and collaboration between companies, such as business associations, because of their role in channeling the resources of social capital in favor of the absorption capacity of new knowledge and the innovative performance of companies.
 Thus, this research is aimed at contributing to underscore and communicate its importance to the agents of the academic, institutional, and entrepreneurial spheres.